-The collection includes nearly 900 items and is housed at Dayton Memorial Library on the Denver (Lowell) campus.
+The collection includes over 900 items and is housed at Dayton Memorial Library on the Denver (Lowell) campus.
 Father Thomas J. Steele, who retired as a Regis College faculty member in 1997, assembled the collection from the mid-1960s until his death in 2010, and the collection continues to grow.
-A selection of santos from the collection is on display in the Thomas J. Steele, S.J. gallery on the library’s third floor, and is available for viewing whenever the library is open.
-Other santos are on display in Clarke Hall on the Lowell campus, and at the Interlocken, Colorado Springs, and Loveland campuses.
+A selection of santos from the collection is on display in the Thomas J. Steele, S.J.
+Gallery on the library’s third floor, and is available for viewing whenever the library is open.
+Other santos are on display in Clarke Hall on the Lowell campus, and at the Interlocken, Colorado Springs, and Thornton campuses.

 Santo, translated literally from Spanish, means saint, although this collection also features other Roman Catholic holy persons and devotional objects.
 Santos generally are in the form of retablos, or paintings on wood panels, or bultos, which are sculptural carvings in the round.
 A distinctive santo style developed in northern New Mexico and southern Colorado in the 18th and 19th centuries.
 Using materials at hand, such as pine and cottonwood, and creating pigments from natural materials, santeros (saint-makers) made objects for use in religious observances as well as for home devotions.
 Some santeros were itinerant and created santos on commission.
-Santos were prayed to for particular reasons according to their individual powers, but also as an intercessory, or go-between, to God.
-For example, Saint Barbara might be prayed to for protection against fire; Saint Isidro might offer special protection against drought or other problems facing farmers.
+Santos were prayed to for particular reasons according to their individual powers, but also as intercessors, or go-betweens, to God.
+For example, Santa Bárbara might be prayed to for protection against fire; San Isidro Labrador might offer special protection against drought or other problems facing farmers.